-There are no World Cup 2026 live score updates yet because the tournament has not started.
+There are no World Cup 2026 live score updates yet because no finals match has been played.
 The opener is set for 11 June 2026, so any live-score search before that date is really a planning question rather than a matchday one.

-The useful part of the answer is knowing where official score tracking will sit once the games begin.
+The useful part right now is knowing where official score tracking will sit once the games begin and which sources are safest to trust.

 Quick Answer